 - OLC Innovate – Solution Design Summit Co-Chair 2016

-Dr. Pasquini is a Lecturer in the College of Information in the Department of Learning Technologies at UNT.
-During her doctoral research, she helped to found and edit the Learning and Performance Quarterly open access, peer-reviewed journal, and formerly Researched for the Center for Knowledge Solutions.
+Dr. Pasquini is a Senior Lecturer in the College of Information in the Department of Learning Technologies at UNT.
+During her doctoral research, she founded and was the inaugural student editor of the Learning and Performance Quarterly, an open access, peer-reviewed journal, and conducted research with the Center for Knowledge Solutions.
 Check out her research experience and current research projects in-progress.

-	She helps to explain research through animation whiteboard videos by drafting scripts and creating videos to disseminate scholarly work via the Research Shorts YouTube channel: https://www.youtube.com/c/ResearchShorts
+Her work at @RoyalRoads includs the scripting and producing animation whiteboard videos to explain research, share projects, and disseminate scholarly work via the Research Shorts YouTube channel: https://www.youtube.com/c/ResearchShorts

 Laura’s research area is exploring how networked communities of practice influence and impact professional development and identity, specifically with the emergence of informal learning using social media and digital networks.
 A number of these online communities and personal learning networks are offering support for graduate students, faculty, and staff in post-secondary education.
 As a contributing author to Erik Qualman’s book, What Happens on Campus Stays On YouTube, Dr. Pasquini thinks it’s a critical time for colleges and universities to be proactive in how they support and navigate online interactions with their campus stakeholders.
 We need to model and mentor digital identity development for our students, staff, and faculty at our institutions.